 Veteran’s Heart Georgia fosters the healing of veterans of all wars by attending to the spiritual and emotional needs of veterans, their families and our communities.

-We honor and support our veterans and their families by addressing the effects of war through a community-based network of services, resources and education.
+We honor and support our service members, veterans and their families by addressing the effects of war through community-based services, resources and education.

-- consultation with specially trained counselors, clergy and mental health clinicians for veterans and families;
+- consultation with specially trained counselors, clergy and mental health clinicians for service members, veterans and families;

-- workshops and programs for veterans, couples and families, community gatherings and training for professionals;
+- workshops and programs for service members, veterans, couples and families, community gatherings and training for professionals;

 - outreach and mentoring by trained, seasoned veterans;